happyfoxinc/hfchat-wordpress-plugin/readme.txt

 Voted No.1 Live chat software on ProductHunt.
 Fully loaded with features like unlimited chats, fully customizable widget, app integrations & more.

 == Description ==
 Convert anonymous visitors on your website to leads with HappyFox Chat - Live chat software for the next generation.
 Improve conversion rates 10X on your ecommerce store, by integrating with third party apps like Shopify, Google Analytics & more.
-Free!
+Sign up Free here - [https://www.happyfoxchat.com](https://www.happyfoxchat.com)

 **Why HappyFox Chat?**